-Warning Description Recommended Action other potentially malicious activity.
-Since this negatively impacts both scan accuracy and performance, you may want to adjust your network security configuration to disable this behavior for vulnerability scans.
+Warning Description Recommended Action threshold of [number of ports] (controlled by scanner preference report.max_ports), these results have been removed from the scan report.
+Usually this is due to intervening network equipment intercepting and responding to connection requests as a countermeasure against portscanning or other potentially malicious activity.
+Since this negatively impacts both scan accuracy and performance, you may want to adjust your network security configuration to disable this behavior for vulnerability scans. ports preference.
 SYN scanner timeout The SYN port scan against [targets] timed out after [number of seconds] - TCP port results may be incomplete.
 The SYN port scanners can run slowly under certain circumstances.
 The most frequent causes are poor network connectivity between the scanner and the host being scanned, and the configuration of boundary devices such as firewalls.
-Take one of the following actions: • Modify boundary device settings • Reduce the number of ports scanned • Increase the port scanner timeout Contact Tenable Support for guidance
+Take one of the following actions: • Modify boundary device settings • Reduce the